zhongyin/zhongyin.github.io/README.md

 - [hoisie/web](https://github.com/hoisie/web) - The easiest way to create web applications with Go
 - [astaxie/build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
 - [AliyunContainerService/pouch](https://github.com/AliyunContainerService/pouch) - An Efficient Enterprise-class Container Engine
-- [influxdata/telegraf](https://github.com/influxdata/telegraf) - The plugin-driven server agent for collecting & reporting metrics.
+- [influxdata/telegraf](https://github.com/influxdata/telegraf) - Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data.
 - [rakyll/hey](https://github.com/rakyll/hey) - HTTP load generator, ApacheBench (ab) replacement
 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [gravitational/teleconsole](https://github.com/gravitational/teleconsole) - Command line tool to share your UNIX terminal and forward local TCP ports to people you trust.